An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity: Numerical Example

 where $r_{10} = \frac{1}{E[T_{on}]}$ and $r_{01} = \frac{1}{E[T_{off}]}$.

 For the analysis we consider a network of $H$ nodes connected in series with cross traffic as shown in Fig. \ref{fig:tandemnet1}.
 The queue at each hop $h$ is served in a work conserving fashion at a constant deterministic service rate $C$.
 The flow of interest is the one which traverses through the network of $H$ nodes connected in series and is termed through flow $A$.
-The flow which transits the network at each hop is termed cross flow $A_c$.
-Let $\alpha$ and $\alpha_c$ be the effective bandwidth functions of the through flow $A$ and the cross flow $A_c$, respectively.
-Let there be $N$ independent through flows at the ingress of the network and $M$ independent cross flows at each hop $h$ inside the network.
-For all $t \ge 0$ and any $\theta \ge 0$, the condition $C \ge N \alpha(\theta) + M \alpha_c(\theta)$ must be satisfied for stability.
-The service available to the $N$ through flows at hop $h$ can be characterized using leftover stochastic service process $S_h(t) = S(t) = Ct - M A_c(t)$ with effective capacity function $\beta_h(\theta) = \beta(\theta) = C - M \alpha_c(\theta)$ under general scheduling model \cite{fidler:2006,rSNC:2011} for $h=1, \ldots, H$ and any $t, \theta \ge 0$.
-We evaluate the larger time interval [$0,\infty$] instead of [$0,t$] to compute end-to-end, closed-form performance measures using Theorem \ref{theorem:pbr}.
-The backlog $x$ and delay $d$ bounds which are violated at most with probability $\varepsilon$ can be computed from equations (\ref{backlogr2}) and (\ref{delayr2}) using Theorem \ref{theorem:pbr}, for any $t \ge 0$ and $\theta > 0$, as
+The flow which transits the network at each hop is termed cross flow $A_{c_h}$ for $h=1, \ldots , H$.
+Let $\alpha$ and $\alpha_{c_h}$ be the effective bandwidth functions of the through flow $A$ and the cross flow $A_{c_h}$, respectively, for $h=1, \ldots , H$.
+Let there be $N$ independent through flows at the ingress of the network and $M_h$ independent cross flows at each hop $h$ inside the network.
+The stability condition $C \ge N \alpha(\theta) + M_h \alpha_{c_h}(\theta)$ must be satisfied at each hop $h$, for $h=1, \ldots , H$ and any $\theta \ge 0$.